swiftlang/swift-evolution/proposals/NNNN-ordered-collection-diffing.md

 ## Introduction

-This proposal describes additions to the standard library that provide diffing/patching functionality for ordered collection types.
+This proposal describes additions to the standard library that provide an interchange format for diffs as well as diffing/patching functionality for ordered collection types.

 ## Motivation

 Representing, manufacturing, and applying transactions between states today requires writing a lot of error-prone code.
 This proposal is inspired by the convenience of the `diffutils` suite when interacting with text files, and the reluctance to solve similar problems in code with `libgit2`.

-Many state management patterns would benefit from improvements in this area, including undo/redo stacks, generational stores, and syncing differential content to a service.
+Many state management patterns would benefit from improvements in this area, including undo/redo stacks, generational stores, and syncing differential content to/from a service.

 ## Proposed solution

-The concept of an ordered collection is formalized with a new protocol, and new types representing the differences between ordered collections are introduced along with methods that support their production and application among compatible types.
+A new type representing the difference between ordered collections is introduced along with methods that support its production and application.

 Using this API, a line-by-line three-way merge can be performed in a few lines of code: